helsing-ai/buffrs/docs/src/guide/the-framework.md

 source-code compatible.
 This means that engineers can update minor patches automatically and that APIs that build upon the same protocol buffer types can be used with the same generated code types.
-This is especially important in strict languages like Rust (due to eg. the orphan rule).
+This is especially important in strict languages like Rust (due to, e.g., the orphan rule).

 ### Composition

 Enabling engineers to reuse and combine code in order to build new systems from existing building blocks is a key feature.
-A common composition scheme with protocol buffers is to use a set of base messages and data types across many different APIs.
+A common composition scheme with protocol buffers is to use a set of base messages and data types across many APIs.

 ### Discoverability

 Before engineers can reuse and compose protocol buffers, they need to be able to discover and understand what APIs exist and how to use them.
-Discoverability is an important accelerator for engineering productivity and helps developers stay abreast of the evolution of APIs and architecture.
+Discoverability is a significant accelerator for engineering productivity and helps developers stay abreast of the evolution of APIs and architecture.

 ###